-"You cannot not communicate".
+"One cannot not communicate".
 This statement is quite often misunderstood by many of us.
-We may be fussy about the grammar of this sentence and that is at the cost of the its spirit.
-It, in fact, this statement let us know that we cannot remain without commutation even if we feel as we have not communicated anything but still we have commutated everything.
-If you are like the majority of us, you spend more time in communicating than doing anything else.
-Probably you spend a hefty part of each day in one-to-one speaking, writing and listening.
-When you are not talking or listening, you are presumably communicating in supplementary ways like - understanding, lettering, gesturing, and drawing.
-Or perhaps, you are just taking in information by seeing, feeling, or smelling.
-All of these activities are forms of communication and certainly you do them right through most of your time.
+We may be fussy about the correctness of this statement and this axiom of communication, which is at the cost of its spirit.
+This statement lets us know that we cannot remain without commutation even if we feel as if we have not communicated anything but still, we have commutated everything.
+If you are like many of us, you spend more time communicating than doing anything else.
+Probably you spend a hefty part of each day in one-to-one speaking, writing, and listening.